ats-tandjoeng7/Credit_Risk_Analysis/README.md

 1. Naive random oversampling RandomOverSampler.
 2. SMOTE algorithms.
-3. One of the undersampling techniques known as ClusterCentroids algorithm.
+3. One of the undersampling techniques referred as ClusterCentroids algorithm.

 Using these algorithms, we resampled the dataset, viewed the count of the target classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.
 The source code can be referred in [credit_risk_resampling.ipynb](./credit_risk_resampling.ipynb), which I used to replicate the learning and resampling processes as outlined below.

 - Create the training variables by converting the string values into numerical ones using the Pandas `get_dummies()` method.
 - Create the target variables.
 - Check the balance of the target variables.
 - Use the oversampling RandomOverSampler and SMOTE algorithms to resample the data, then use the undersampling ClusterCentroids algorithm to resample the data.
-For each resampling algorithm, we appplied the LogisticRegression classifier to make predictions, evaluate the model’s performance, and generate a summary table of each model.
+For each resampling algorithm, we applied the LogisticRegression classifier to make predictions, evaluate the model’s performance, and generate a summary table of each model.

-For preprocessing our training variables, I recycled `target = ["loan_status"]`, which was predefined in the starter code, and performed the binary encoding step more efficiently by targetting only the categorical columns in our feature variables.
+For preprocessing our training variables, I recycled `target = ["loan_status"]`, which was predefined in the starter code, and performed the binary encoding step more efficiently by targeting only the categorical columns in our feature variables.
 Converting the encoded values of these features to either *int* (int32) or *int64* data types worked well for our resampling purposes.
 The target variables consisted of **68470** of low_risk and **347** of high_risk loan statuses, which suggested that the dataset was extremely imbalanced.
-In this analysis, `solver='lbfgs'`, `max_iter=100`, `sampling_strategy='auto'` and `random_state=1` were globally used across all models that we evaluated.
+In this analysis, `solver='lbfgs'`, `max_iter=100`, `sampling_strategy='auto'`, and `random_state=1` were globally used across all models that we evaluated.

 ```
 target = ["loan_status"]